 Can you bring cigarettes on a cruise?

 Yes, you can, along with e-cigarettes, also known as vapes.
 Per the rules, you can bring cigarettes onboard with you.
-Whether or not you're flying to your embarkation port, we recommend that you adhere to TSA rules when deciding where and how to pack your cigarettes and lighters.
+Whether or not you are flying to your embarkation port, we recommend that you adhere to TSA rules when deciding where and how to pack your cigarettes and lighters.

-You can pack an unlimited number of cigarettes in your carry-on bag, checked luggage or both, but you're limited to one fueled lighter in your carry-on.
-If you want to pack lighters in your checked bag, you're limited to two, and they must either be unfueled or stored in a DOT-approved case.
+You can pack an unlimited number of cigarettes in your carry-on bag, checked luggage, or both, but you are limited to one fueled lighter in your carry-on.
+If you want to pack lighters in your checked bag, you are limited to two, and they must either be unfueled or stored in a DOT-approved case.

-You can also buy cigarettes in port or by the carton, duty free, in many ships' onboard shops.
-However, if you want to smoke while you're sailing, you should bring your own, as some vessels hold duty-free items purchased onboard until disembarkation.
+You can also buy cigarettes in port or by the carton, duty-free, in many ships' onboard shops.
+However, if you want to smoke while you are sailing, you should bring your own, as some vessels hold duty-free items purchased onboard until disembarkation.

-(Remember that, if you purchase duty-free items to bring home to the U.S., you will have to pay customs fees on any amount in excess of your personal allowance, which is 200 cigarettes per person.)
+(Remember that if you purchase duty-free items to bring home to the U.S., you will have to pay customs fees on any amount over your personal allowance, which is 200 cigarettes per person).

 Can you bring cigars on a cruise?

-Generally styled with dark woods, jewel tones and cushy chairs, these venues are usually outfitted with humidors and a selection of cigars for purchase (if you didn't bring your own), and there's almost always a bar nearby.
+Generally styled with dark woods, jewel tones, and cushy chairs, these venues are usually outfitted with humidors and a selection of cigars for purchase (if you did not bring your own), and there is almost always a bar nearby.
 Cruisers can head there for a post-dinner smoke and scotch.

-Cigars are also sold in the duty-free stores on most ships, in the same section where you'll find alcohol and cigarettes.
-(Keep in mind that your customs allowance is 100 cigars per person.
-If you exceed that limit, you'll have to pay duties when you return to the U.S.)
+Cigars are also sold in duty-free stores on most ships in the same section where you will find alcohol and cigarettes.
+You are also able to purchase cigars while onshore and bring them back onto the vessel (Keep in mind that your customs allowance is 100 cigars per person.
+If you exceed that limit, you will have to pay duties when you return to the U.S.).

-What should I do if I see someone smoking in a place where it's off limits?
+What should I do if I see someone smoking in a place where it is off-limits?

 Nobody likes a tattletale, but in addition to keeping the onboard environment free from unpleasant odors, smoking rules are in place for safety reasons.

-As you're likely to hear during your ship's muster drill, fire is the single biggest risk to any vessel, and cruise lines try to cut down on the risk by limiting the areas in which passengers can light up.
+As you are likely to hear during your ship's muster drill, fire is the single biggest risk to any vessel, and cruise lines try to cut down on the risk by limiting the areas in which passengers can light up.

-If you're a smoker, please keep the above in mind, and be courteous of your fellow cruisers.
-They might have breathing issues that require them to steer clear of irritants like smoke, or they might just simply want to enjoy fresh air as they stroll along the lido deck or sunbathe on their balconies.
+If you are a smoker, please keep the above in mind and be courteous to your fellow cruisers.
+They might have breathing issues that require them to steer clear of irritants like smoke, or they might just simply want to enjoy fresh air as they stroll along the lido deck, hang out in the pool, or sunbathe on their balconies.

-If you see someone smoking where they shouldn't be, you can kindly ask them to move to an area where it is allowed.
+If you see someone smoking where they should not be, you can kindly ask them to move to an area where it is allowed.
 If you would rather not take matters into your own hands, you can instead alert a crew member who will handle it.